AI-sandbox/MergeGenome/readmes/README_2_rename_chrom_notation.md

 Input flags include:

 * -f, --file PATH, Path to .vcf file with data for a particular chromosome (required).
 * -o, --output-folder PATH, Path to output folder to store the modified VCF file (required).
+Note: make sure a '/' appears at the end of the output folder.
 * -m, --rename-map DICT, Dictionary with mapping from actual to new chromosome notation (optional).
 * -d, --debug PATH, Path to file to store info/debug messages (optional).